School of Nursing

 • Faculty member from your nursing program, or previous employer

-When the Graduate School application is complete, notification will automatically be sent to the School of Nursing, Kinesiology, and Health Sciences, which will communicate application requirements.
+When the Graduate School application is complete, notification will automatically be sent to the School of Nursing, which will communicate application requirements.

 2